Some of the information on this page may have been temporarily changed by governments and courts in response to Coronavirus.

 Right not to be evicted because of domestic violence

-It may be illegal for your landlord to evict you (force you from your rented home) because your partner abused you in your home.
+It is illegal for your landlord to evict you (force you from your rented home) because your partner abused you in your home.

 There are many towns in New York State that have something called “nuisance ordinances.”
 If police are called to a home a certain number of times within a given period, the property can be considered a nuisance.
 When police respond to a rental property repeatedly, landlords often decide to evict the tenant.

 Nuisance laws are meant to discourage criminal activities, but they have been used against domestic violence victims.
-There have been cases where victims of domestic violence were told by the police that if they keep calling for help they will be evicted.
-These victims were being punished for asking for emergency help and couldn’t be safe in their own homes.
+There have been cases where victims of domestic violence were told by the police that if they keep calling for help they will be evicted – as of 9/13/19, this is illegal.
+All crime victims have the right to call 911 without facing any penalty in housing.
+Towns that want to enforce nuisance ordinances now must notify residents and landlords and give them an opportunity to defend themselves.

 Federal Subsidized Housing